mackensen/moodle-hat/README.md

 ### How to Use

 These instructions assume a basic familiarity with Vagrant.
 Run `vagrant up` after the initial clone and `vagrant provision` after updates.
 The Moodle instance may be accessed at [http://local.moodle.dev](http://local.moodle.dev).
+The default credentials are `admin`/`P4ssw0rd!`.

 #### Behat